zanderfilet/zanderfilet.github.io/_projects/6_project.md

 <p class="text-center">$t=750$</p>

 ##### 1.3: One-Step Denoising

-For the 3 noisy images from 1.2 (t = [250, 500, 750]):
-Use your forward function to add noise to your Campanile.
-Estimate the noise in the new noisy image, by passing it through stage_1.unet Remove the noise from the noisy image to obtain an estimate of the original image.
-Visualize the original image, the noisy image, and the estimate of the original image

 In this step, I used `stage_1.unet`, a pretrained, timestep-conditioned UNet, to estimate the Gaussian noise present in a noisy image.
 Given a noisy image $x_t$, the timestep $t$, and a text prompt embedding, the UNet predicts the noise $\varepsilon$ that was added during the forward process, which I then appropriately scaled and removed to recover an estimate of the original image $x_0$.